How Long Should Employers Keep Employees' Time Cards and Payroll Records

 By following the requirements, regulations and laws for proper payroll and time card tracking, you will protect your company and prevent any issues that could possibly happen with the Fair Labor Standards Act, Equal Employment Opportunity Commission and the IRS by knowing who's in.

 In the event of a company audit, you will be able to provide the proper records necessary that would be asked from you to present as proof to an investigation.
 This can also improve the financial side of your business along with filing taxes.
 A reliable employee time clock system will store your time cards in a secure cloud-based account for easy access.
-Sign up for a 30-day free trial with OnTheClock.
+Sign up for a with OnTheClock.

 a thought From Hank Emmons on 12/21/2021 ...